Felix221123/PromptCart--FastApi-Architecture/README.md

 # PromptCart Fast API Architecture
-This project folder includes the architectural design of how PromptCart utilises product recommendation using vector databases(semantic search),AI powered questions & answers using OpenAI & google search API
+This project folder includes the architectural design of how PromptCart utilises product recommendation using vector database(semantic search),AI powered personalised chatbot for questions & answers using different APIs and LLMs

 ## How to start project
 - `pip install -r requirements.txt`